 What better way to visualise this series of space facts on screen?
 Very simple yet really elegant and quite mind-blowing!
 Really love its responsiveness and it works on mobile too, although it takes a long time to scroll down to Mars!
 Brilliant stuff.

 This page uses the mouse scroll in quite a different way to flick through an era of Bond car designs.
 Very fitting for the subject in its sleek design and cool colour palette.
 I particularly love the attention to detail in the way car parts and the dates slot into place as you scroll, as well as the bold, carefully selected typefaces which fit this medium perfectly.

 Looking to build a mobile app?
-Find out how you can turn it into a business with the help of Google’s Guide to the App Galaxy.
+Find out how you can turn it into a business with the help of Digital.com’s Ultimate guide to turning an idea into a successful mobile app.
 This shows the power of taking a strong concept through to web to create a memorable, shareable site that stands out.
 There’s a lot of information on this site but you don’t feel bombarded.
 This is a pretty simple design with an infinite scroll action just to emphasise the point!

 OK just one more… If you’ve ever wanted to travel to the lost city of Atlantis, then give this a go.
 You’ll plummet as quickly or as slowly as your mouse will let you, to the ocean floor, passing various facts and figures on your way.
 This page was designed to celebrate the wonders of The Web Open Font Format (WOFF [LINK: http://en.wikipedia.org/wiki/Web_Open_Font_Format]) and I think it showcases these useable fonts very nicely.

 Having discussed these gems with our digital team here at JPC, I have learnt that these effects are achievable with the direct use or a manipulation of a JQuery plugin with the support of HTML 5 APIs.
 Using these technologies enable us to experience these amazing pages in a really engaging way.